 - Pick an insurance provider that doesn’t penalise you for wanting to see your own dentist.

-Australia’s leading dental body, the Australian Dental Association agrees that health funds are not meeting the needs of many Australian families, and are ripping off their patients.
-The ADA recommends that you put your money in the bank and save it for when you need it rather than paying Health Funds.
+Australia’s leading dental body, the Australian Dental Association (ADA) agrees that health funds are not meeting the needs of many Australian families, and are ripping off their patients.
+The ADA recommends that you put your money in the bank and save it for when you need it rather than paying health funds.

-We tell our clients that a visit to the dentist every 6 months for a hygiene and health check is better insurance for your hip pocket.
-You will more than likely avoid any major work in future, plus guarantee the health of your teeth and gums.
+We tell our clients that a visit to the dentist every 6 months for a hygiene and health check is better insurance for their hip pocket.
+You will more than likely avoid any significant work in future, plus guarantee the health of your teeth and gums.

 To help you decide if private dental insurance is right for you, talk to us or take a look at these related articles: